Course Code: POL361

 Synopsis

-POL361 China’s Rise and Its Implications charts the trajectory of China’ ascendance to great power status on the world stage.
+POL361 China’s Rise and US-China Rivalry charts the trajectory of China’ ascendance to great power status on the world stage.
 Contrasting views of China’s emergence are foregrounded as we trace the evolution of China’s foreign policy from 1949 to the 21st century.
 After understanding who and what shape today’s Chinese foreign policy, we will examine China’s role in the UN and WTO, how China has sought to enhance its international standing through both hard and soft power, as well as the territorial issues and transnational challenges that a rising China has to grapple with.
 Finally, we will discuss the nature of Chinese power before concluding with the implications of China's rise for international order and stability.

 Level: 3